-We tested the best genotype obtained by artificial evolution in groups of 3, 4, 6, and 9 physical robots.
-Figure 4 reports the average polarisation (\pm standard error) of the robots across 30 repeated experiments.
 We have observed very good abilities to align for groups of 3 and 4 robots.
 For these group sizes, the polarisation measure is not statistically different.
-Groups of 6 robots are less performant and need more time to achieve alignment and groups of 9 robots display a polarisation close to random headings (close to π).
-Figure 5 clearly shows that groups of 3, 4 and 6 robots converge and maintain their alignment till the end of the experiments.
+Groups of 6 robots are less performant and need more time to achieve alignment.
+Figure 6 clearly shows that groups of 3, 4 and 6 robots converge and maintain their alignment till the end of the experiments.
 The collective behaviour consists in a first phase of negotiation in which robots try to adopt similar headings for a period of time that varies from t = 100s (3 and 4 robots) to t = 150s (6 robots).
-With 9 robots the phase of negotiation may last the whole experiments as there is always at least one robot not properly aligned.
 In a second phase of maintenance, groups of robots stay aligned and achieve a stable degree of polarisation by regularly applying slight corrections to the headings.
 These corrections are needed as unavoidable errors in communications cancel the polarisation of the groups.
-During the negotiation phase, robots communicate in a pairwise manner that explains why this phase takes more time as group size increases.
-With respect to simulated experiments shown in Figure 7a and b, physical robots did not achieve such an extreme degree of polarisation.
-This is due to two main factors, namely the errors of the communication system and the automatic tracking system that has only 10° accuracy in the detection of robots headings, due to computational limitations.